-- Credit Risk: This occurs when a counterparty defaults on a transaction before settlement and therefore, the Scheme is compelled to negotiate with another counterparty at the then prevailing (possibly unfavorable) market price, in order to maintain the validity of the hedge. - Market Liquidity Risk: This is where the derivatives cannot be sold at prices that reflect the underlying assets, rates and indices. - Model Risk: This is the risk of mis-pricing or improper valuation of derivatives. - Basis Risk: This is when the instrument used as a hedge does not match the movement in the instrument / underlying asset being hedged.
-The risks may be inter-related also; for e.g. interest rate movements can affect equity prices, which could influence specific issuer / industry assets. - Interest rate Risk: This risk arises from the movement of interest rates in adverse direction.
-As with all the debt securities, changes in the interest rates will affect the valuation of the portfolios.
+- a) Credit Risk: This occurs when a counterparty defaults on a transaction before settlement and therefore, the Scheme is compelled to negotiate with another counterparty at the then prevailing (possibly unfavorable) market price, in order to maintain the validity of the hedge. - b) Market Liquidity Risk: This is where the derivatives cannot be sold at prices that reflect the underlying assets, rates and indices. - c) Model Risk: This is the risk of mis-pricing or improper valuation of derivatives. - d) Basis Risk: This is when the instrument used as a hedge does not match the movement in the instrument / underlying asset being hedged.
+The risks may be inter-related also; for e.g. interest rate movements can affect equity prices, which could influence specific issuer / industry assets.